 There is no information on the presence of ramucirumab in human milk, the effects on the breast-fed infant, or the effects on milk production.
 Human IgG is present in human milk, but published data suggest that breast milk antibodies do not enter the neonatal and infant circulation in substantial amounts.
 Because of the potential risk for serious adverse reactions in nursing infants from ramucirumab, advise women that breastfeeding is not recommended during treatment with CYRAMZA.

 Females And Males Of Reproductive Potential

-Based on its mechanism of action, CYRAMZA may cause fetal harm [see Use In Specific Populations].
-Advise females of reproductive potential to avoid getting pregnant while receiving CYRAMZA and for at least 3 months after the last dose of CYRAMZA.
+Based on its mechanism of action, CYRAMZA can cause fetal harm [see Use In Specific Populations].
+Advise females of reproductive potential to use effective contraception while receiving CYRAMZA and for at least 3 months after the last dose of CYRAMZA.

 Additional Cyramza Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.